orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 - There's optimization problems: So systematically steering optimization basically.
 - There's always an equivalence relationship with optimization

-Optimizing compression algorithms, so + an equivalence relationship on input/output given the algorithm. ; reverisibil
+Optimizing compression algorithms, so + an equivalence relationship on input/output given the algorithm. ; reversibility at every step is key.
 - benchmarking: A specific file vs A category of files
 - tradeoffs: What category increases, what category decreases